 Azul is a drafting game in which players are tilers, each seeking to tile a mosaic wall.
 The wall-tile pieces are very attractive, so the game has a delightful look to it.

-It’s where players can collect the tiles they need.
+This display of factories is where players can collect the tiles they need.

 In the tile collection phase, players (by turn) take as many tiles from one factory as they wish: of one pattern.
 Those not taken move from the factory into a central repository.
 Players may instead take any number of the same pattern tiles from the central repository.